-Tender pistachio-crusted pork tenderloin with lots of herbs, an incredibly aromatic and easy to make pork dish.
+This tender pistachio-crusted pork tenderloin with lots of herbs is an incredibly aromatic and easy-to-make pork dish.

-This pistachio-crusted pork tenderloin is another recipe using quite a lot of herbs, I have so many of them in the garden, I seem to be throwing a bunch or two of herbs in everything I cook these days.
+This pistachio-crusted pork tenderloin is another recipe using quite a lot of herbs.
+I have so many of them in the garden that I seem to be throwing a bunch or two of herbs in everything I cook these days.

-- Not to be confused with the pork loin, which is a completely different cut of meat, wider and flatter, and which comes from the back of the pig.
+- This is not to be confused with pork loin, which is a completely different, wider, and flatter cut of meat that comes from the back of the pig.

-- The tenderloin has a shorter cooking time than the loin, so you would overcook the meat if following a recipe that instructs to use the loin.
+- The tenderloin has a shorter cooking time than the loin, so if you follow a recipe that instructs you to use the loin, you will overcook the meat.

 - The fillet is boneless and very lean and has very little visible fat.

-- Fresh herbs: parsley and thyme.
-Alternatively, you could use other herbs like basil, oregano, summer savory, and so on.
+Fresh herbs like parsley and thyme are good choices.
+You could also use other herbs like basil, oregano, summer savory, and so on.

 How to make the pistachio crust?